-What is Salary Increment?
+What is a Salary Increment Letter?

 In the case of a temporary pay increase, a portion of pay is provided as part of a temporary assignment and does not count towards the employee’s base salary.